 Submitting an Allegation

 Allegations must be submitted in writing to the Associate Registrar, Professional Conduct Review, and signed by the complainant.
 A statement of allegation is required in order to clearly understand the nature of the allegation.
 When a written statement of allegation is received, a copy is sent to the social worker for a written response.
+Click here to access a form which can be used to document the allegation.

 Alternate Dispute Resolution Process